B

 $16M

-Spencer Pratt's crypto gamble netted him $5.6M more than Brody Jenner, proving that being a villain with conviction beats being a Kardashian cousin with caution.
+Spencer Pratt's crypto gamble netted him $5.6M more than Brody Jenner, proving that riding a volatile trend beat riding on a famous last name.

 Brody Jenner's Revenue